maruncz/influxdb-cxx/README.md

 # influxdb-cxx-fork

-This is a fork of the now archived influxdb access library writtren by https://github.com/awegrzyn/influxdb-cxx.git.
-The goal of this fork is to remove the dependencies to boost and curl.
-For a number of IoT applications there is no need for such a complex configuration.
+This is a fork of the now archived influxdb access library written by https://github.com/awegrzyn/influxdb-cxx.git.

-THIS IS WORK IN PROGRESS; PLEASE WAIT UNTIL IT IS DONE!!!
+A large number of IoT applications rely on simple REST APIs with minimum requirements on the http implementation.
+The goal of this fork is to support such applications with a small footprint library by removing dependencies to boost and curl.

 InfluxDB C++ client library
  - Batch write
  - Data exploration
- - Supported transports
+ - Supported embedded transports
-   - HTTP/HTTPS with Basic Auth
+   - HTTP with Basic Auth
    - UDP
+   Supported with external library dependencies
+     HTTPS with Basic Auth
    - Unix datagram socket